Congratulations on completing the first lesson of HTML! You are well on your way to becoming a skilled web developer.

 - Any visible content should be placed within the opening and closing

 - Headings and sub-headings,

-<h6>tags, are used to enlarge text.
+<h6>tags, are used to provide titles for sections of content.

 <div>tags specify text or blocks.